Glycyrrhizin

 Glycyrrhizin (glycyrrhizic acid or glycyrrhizinic acid) is the chief sweet-tasting constituent of Glycyrrhiza glabra (liquorice) root.
 Structurally, it is a saponin used as an emulsifier and gel-forming agent in foodstuffs and cosmetics.
 Its aglycone is enoxolone.

 Pharmacokinetics

 After oral ingestion, glycyrrhizin is hydrolysed to 18β-glycyrrhetinic acid (enoxolone) by intestinal bacteria.
 After absorption from the gut, 18β-glycyrrhetinic acid is metabolised to 3β-monoglucuronyl-18β-glycyrrhetinic acid in the liver.
 This metabolite circulates in the bloodstream.
 Consequently, its oral bioavailability is poor.
 Most of it is eliminated by bile and only a minor part (0.31–0.67%) by urine.
 After oral ingestion of 600 mg of glycyrrhizin the metabolite appeared in urine after 1.5 to 14 hours.
 Maximal concentrations (0.49 to 2.69 mg/L) were achieved after 1.5 to 39 hours and metabolite can be detected in the urine after 2 to 4 days.

-Pharmacological action

-The polypharmacological effect of glycyrrhizinic acid, which has at least 12 types of activity (antitumor, hepatoprotective, immunomodulatory, antidiabetic, nephroprotective, cardioprotective, neuroprotective, atheroprotective, anti-inflammatory, antithrombotic, etc.), is closely related to its interaction with various cellular targets.
-Approximately 88 cellular proteins have been experimentally identified as potential targets of glycyrrhizic acid, including cytochromes P450, UDP-glucouronosyltransferases, oxidoreductases, and proteins involved in amino acid metabolism and steroid hormone biosynthesis.